syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ### Add connector at run time

-Connectors can be added at runtime with the client side method, [add](/api/js/ejdiagram#methods:add "add").
+* Connectors can be added at runtime with the client side method, [add](/api/js/ejdiagram#methods:add "add").
 The following code example illustrates how to add connector at runtime.

+* To add a connector in group at runtime, define group name in connectors [parent](/api/js/ejdiagram#members:connectors-parent "parent") property.

+* The connector's * [name](/api/js/ejdiagram#members:connectors-name "name") property is used to define the name of the connector and its further used to find the connector at runtime and do any customization.

 {% highlight javascript %}